Someone on the AlwaysLearning list wrote in 2001 or so:

 I had a major crush on David Bowie (still do as a matter of fact!).I responded:

 I was his first American fan.

-I wrote him a fan letter, it came back, I researched where to send it, it arrived.
+I wrote him a fan letter, it came back with advice about a better place to send it; I figured out how to mail something internationally, and it arrived.

 I saved the big envelope, but gave the stamps to a friend.

 The orginal letter is in some safe place (darn me, when we moved...) but I definitely have it.

 There's a copy on the wall here in my office.